 Christine E. Sleeter (PhD, University of Wisconsin) is Professor Emerita in the College of Education at California State University Monterey Bay, where she was a founding faculty member.
 Previously she was a faculty member at Ripon College, and the University of Wisconsin-Parkside.

-Marshall “Mike” Smith recently retired from the federal government where he served the last time for 17 months as a Senior Counselor to the Secretary of Education in the Obama administration.
+Marshall “Mike” Smith recently retired from the federal government in 2011 where he served the last time for 18 months as a Senior Counselor to the US Secretary of Education in the Obama administration.
 Before that he was the program director for education at the William and Flora Hewlett Foundation in Menlo Park, California, from 2001 to 2008.

 Catherine Snow is Patricia Albjerg Graham Professor of Education at the Harvard Graduate School of Education.
 She received her BA from Oberlin College and her MA and PhD from McGill University.